nuwaLab/wingmuzz/README.md

 Wingmate uses AFLNet to enchance the efficiency and effectiveness of blackbox fuzzing.

 ## Pre-requisite
-WingFuzz and our experiments are tested under the env of Ubuntu 20.04, either VMWare or Parallel Desktop.
+WingFuzz and our experiments are tested under the OS of Ubuntu 20.04, either VMWare or Parallel Desktop.

 Boofuzz can be installed into your Python Env with the following command.
 ```bash